Elijah1368/Postbook/README.md

 Simple and easy to use social media for daily posts and seeing your other friend's post!

+Note: On Signup you will have some followings at the get go.
+This is to quickly demonstrate how the news feed would look like :)

 Try It
 ---
 <a href="https://postbookmedia.herokuapp.com/">